Home Ingredient Encyclopedia

 1. Soothing and calming inflammation

-When skin flares up or swells, it sends out inflammatory messengers like prostaglandins and cytokines.
+When skin flares up or swells, it sends out inflammatory signals.
 Centella helps dial those signals down so redness, puffiness and itching settle more quickly.
 It really shines at steadying skin that has been stressed by sun, treatments or breakouts.

 2. Helping damaged skin recover